 Factors That Can Affect Your Texas Mortgage Calculations

-An important facet of Texas homes is that they go quickly—the average length of time a home is on the market is only 80 days.
+An important side of Texas homes is that they go quickly—the average length of time a home is on the market is only 43 days.

-Housing Sales were up in 2019 with San Antonio leading at 5.3% growth and other metro areas of the state showing similar upward trends.
-Sizeable demand for homes in Texas, coupled with a decrease in interest rates, means those on the market do not tend to stay there for long.
+Housing Sales were up in 2021 with Austin leading at 15.9% growth and other metro areas of the state also showing upward trends on the Texas mortgage calculator.
+Sizeable demand for homes in Texas, even with the rise in interest rates, means those on the market do not tend to stay there for long.

 Property Taxes in Texas

 Property taxes are rather high compared to the rest of the nation, which is offset somewhat by the lack of a state income tax in the state.
-The effective property tax rate in Texas on average is 1.83%, the sixth-highest in the country.
+After using the Texas mortgage calculator, the effective property tax rate in Texas on average is 1.80%, the seventh-highest in the country.

 Texas property taxes are set as a percentage of the appraised value of your home, depending on local tax rates.
 This means how much you pay in taxes can vary considerably depending on where in Texas you happen to live.

-The county you live in will determine your home’s current market value every year.
-The bill for your property tax is typically mailed at the beginning of October and are due by the end of the following January.
+The county you live in will decide your home’s current market value every year.
+The bill for your property tax is typically mailed at the beginning of October and is due by the end of the following January.
 Fortunately for Texas homeowners, the state offers various exemptions to property taxes, such as being a veteran, disabled, or over 64 years old.

 Closing Costs in Texas

-In any state, you need to take closing costs into consideration prior to purchasing a home.
+In any state, you need to take closing costs into consideration prior to buying a home.
 Thankfully, closing costs are a once-for-all payment.
-For closing costs in the state of Texas, anticipate paying around 2.2% of the home purchase price.
+For closing costs in the state of Texas, expect to pay around 1.41% of the home purchase price.
+This is a crucial step when factoring in every mortgage calculation in Texas.
 To Texas' credit, it is one of a handful of states which doesn’t charge any transfer taxes or include a state recordation tax.